chungers/infrakit/docs/content/aws/index.md

 - All dangling images
 - All unused networks

+#### EnableCloudWatchLogs
+Enable if you want Docker to send your container logs to CloudWatch. ("yes", "no") Defaults to yes.

 #### WorkerDiskSize
 Size of Workers's ephemeral storage volume in GiB (20 - 1024).